-Marc Dicciani is the director of the School of Music at the University of the Arts in Philadelphia and a professor of Drumset and Music Business.
-He is also co-chair of the National Advocacy Committee of the National Academy of Recording Arts and Sciences (NARAS), and President of the Board of Directors of the Philadelphia Music Alliance.
+Marc is the Director of the School of Music at The University of the Arts in Philadelphia and a Professor of Drumset and Music Business.
+He is also a very busy professional drummer and clinician with dozens of international concert dates and clinics throughout the year.

-In addition to his work as School of Music Director at UArts, Marc teaches drumset, percussion and courses in music business to undergraduate and graduate students, directs a percussion group (Rumble - the UArts bucket drum ensemble), and produces the annual high school and college jazz festivals.
+At UArts, in addition to his work as Director of the School of Music, Marc teaches drumset, percussion, and courses in music business to undergraduate and graduate students, directs an alternative bucket drum ensemble “Rumble’, and a Salsa Ensemble, and produces the annual high school and college jazz festivals.

-Marc is an artist/clinician for Yamaha Drums, Sabian Cymbals, Regal Tip Drum Sticks and Remo Drum Heads, and writes for Modern Drummer and In-Concert magazines.
-Please visit him at his website, here: http://www.dicciani.com/
+Marc is an drumset artist/clinician for Yamaha Drums, Sabian Cymbals, Vic Firth Drum Sticks, Remo Drum Heads, Latin Percussion, MONO Cases, Music Molds, and writes for Modern Drummer Magazine, Drum Club Magazine, Planet Drum Webzine, Percussive Arts Society (PAS), and In-Concert magazines.

 |W||01:00PM - 02:50PM||Sm Instr Ens: Rumble|